Footing Drain Disconnection Program

 Neighborhood meetings were held in August and September 2021 with similar information provided at those meetings, We recommend reviewing these materials above, as some information may have changed.

-Street Reconstruction, Whitewood Phase 1 Public Infrastructure Work Begins May 15
+Street Reconstruction, Whitewood Phase 1 Public Infrastructure to Complete in November 2023

 City Hosts Phase-Based FDDP Meetings